How to Compost in a Chicago Apartment

 You’ll slowly add your food scraps directly into the bucket or a smaller compost bin: squash rinds, the berries you didn’t get a chance to eat before they went moldy, coffee grounds from your morning cup, eggshells.
 All these (and pretty much everything else) can go straight into the bin.

-Then, if you have door=to-door pickup service, you leave your bin outside on your designated day.
+Then, if you have a door-to-door pickup service, you leave your bin outside on your designated day.
 Pickups can be ordered weekly, bi-weekly, or monthly and you don’t have to be home during the pick-up time, luckily.
 And they'll leave you a fresh empty bucket to start filling all over again.
 If you subscribe to a community composting service, then you can add your food scraps at any time.
 You'll receive a code to the combination lock when you sign up.

 And that's it.
 The compost services will take care of composting the food scraps into actual soil (or compost); all you have to do is keep them separate from your other trash.